odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

  * The current latest client code is in the client folder.
  * The new work is being developed in the cra-client directory and may contain out of date Presentation Server source code.

-## There is ongoing work to enhance the ability to easily run the new services in a demo environment
+## There is ongoing work to enable easy running of the new Presentation Server and view services in a demo environment
  * The Coco Pharmaceuticals 'lab' tutorial environment will now configure the view services, and allow a user to experiment with the Presentation Server
  * The 'egeria-server-config' notebook has code added to configure the view services - so once this & egeria-server-start is run, Presentation Server is available.
  * The Presentation Server code is built under maven (mvn clean install) & added to a new assembly (open-metadata-distribution/open-metadata-assemblies) as part of the overall build.